tkanov/egresslens/docs/getting-started.md

 Rule syntax, and why `domain` rules are advisory while `ip`/CIDR rules are a hard gate, are covered in [docs/policy.md](policy.md).

-Two things to watch when writing a policy: `allow` is the only key honoured — a `deny` block written beside it is dropped without warning, so it will not do what it looks like it does, while a file containing *only* `deny` has no allowlist and is rejected outright — and a rule combining `domain` and `ip` is not an IP hard gate; write the `ip` rule separately.
+Two things to watch when writing a policy: `allow` is the only key honoured – a `deny` block written beside it is dropped without warning, so it will not do what it looks like it does, while a file containing *only* `deny` has no allowlist and is rejected outright – and a rule combining `domain` and `ip` is not an IP hard gate, write the `ip` rule separately.

 ---